Nazgul168/architect-erp/memory/ENGAGEMENT_MEMORY.md

 **Audit / External Review** is a separate Business Entity, not a Project status.
 It may have explicit object scope or criteria-based scope and may involve one or many Projects / Funding Agreements.

+### Project Closure, Closure-Blocking Obligations and Post-Closure Obligations

+Project End Date is not itself Closed status.
+Factual early completion of works does not by itself shorten the official Project Period or permit early `Closed`.
+Closure becomes applicable when the effective Project End Date is reached, when an approved change makes an earlier End Date effective, or after a formal Termination.
+Reaching the effective End Date normally moves an Active Project to `Pending Closure` unless all applicable Closure-Blocking Conditions are already satisfied, in which case ERP may close the Project automatically at that point.
+If a Project in `Pending Closure` receives an effective extension of its official Project Period, ERP returns it to `Active` automatically.

+Only obligations classified by applicable rules as Closure-Blocking prevent administrative closure.
+Long-duration Post-Closure Obligations may remain active after the Project becomes Closed.

+Termination is a formal early-cessation event/reason, not an alternative final state to Closed.

+A correctly Closed Project remains Closed for later Audit, Review, Correspondence, Corrective Action or other Post-Closure Activity; such normal post-closure activity does not itself reopen the Project.
+A closure proven erroneous may be reopened by Head of Post-Award through a controlled Reopen Project action with mandatory Reason.
+ERP derives the correct resulting state from current authoritative facts: normally `Pending Closure` if the official End Date has already passed, or `Active` if an effective official extension means the Project Period is still running.

 ### Operational Restrictions, Suspension and Case-Specific Exceptions

 Operational Restrictions are a separate dynamic management-control layer over an `Active` Project.
 They are universal and are not limited to Funding Delay.
 They may be introduced, changed or removed during the life of an Active Project for an applicable management reason.